 I have current clients who use (and like) Bluehost.
 Bluehost has excellent business-focused features & support.
 They have a known & trusted brand.

 I also have several projects that have run on HostGator for years.
-They have great value pricing and provide some features for DIYers that are great.
+They have great value pricing and provide some great DIY features.
 I’ve been happy with them.

 Bluehost vs. HostGator Pricing